Before You Adopt

 - the child's development in relation to standard age milestones, such as sitting up, walking, or talking

 - a description of personality and relationships with others

 - information about the child's care since birth

 - any physical, sexual, or emotional abuse of the child

 If you adopt through an agency, you might be able to choose the age of the child you want to adopt and what medical conditions you feel able to accept.
-Discussing these issues can help you and your partner clarify your feelings and priorities.
+Discussing these issues can help you clarify your feelings and priorities.